vcadmin0001/Analytics/README.md

 Here are a few sections you need to consider.

+**Choose Country**

-**Choose Country**- Select the country for which you want the data from the drop-down list.
+Select the country for which you want the data from the drop-down list.

+**Choose Department**

-**Choose Department**- You can also select the department for which you want the data from the drop-down list.
+You can also select the department for which you want the data from the drop-down list.

+**Points Purchased**

-**Points Purchased**- Here you can see the number of points purchased by your organization.
+Here you can see the number of points purchased by your organization.

+**Points Allocated**

-**Points Allocated**- This shows the number of points allocated to various managers/departments.
+This shows the number of points allocated to various managers/departments.

+**Points Utilized**

-**Points Utilized**- This shows the data regarding the number of points utilized by the users.
+This shows the data regarding the number of points utilized by the users.

+**Remaining Points Available**

-**Remaining Points Available**- Here you are displayed the remaining number of points available.
+Here you are displayed the remaining number of points available.

 We also have two graphical analytics in this section.

+**Budget Purchased**

-**Budget Purchased**- This graph shows the monthly or weekly budget purchased by your organization.
+This graph shows the monthly or weekly budget purchased by your organization.

+**Budget Allocated**

-**Budget Allocated**- This graph shows the monthly or weekly budget allocated.
+This graph shows the monthly or weekly budget allocated.